Internet in France: Domain Names in France

 The AFNIC is responsible for domain names in France, including .fr (France and the island of Réunion) and .pm (for Saint Pierre and Miquelon).

 Other domain names exist, such as .gf for French Guiana, .nc for New Caledonia, .mq for Martinique, .yt for Mayotte, .pf for French Polynesia, .gp for Guadeloupe, .tf for French Southern and Antarctic Lands or .eu for the European Union.

 ADSL market

 Consumer access to digital networks started in France earlier than in other countries with the Minitel, a pre-World Wide Web online service invented by the PTT (Postes, Télégraphes et Téléphones).
-In May 1998, the number of French households connected to the Internet was an estimated (or 2.4% of French households), compared to in May 1997 and in May 1996.

-In June 2009 France occupied the third place in the number of households in European connected to Internet, behind Germany and the United Kingdom.
+By 1997, Minitel was installed in nine million households around France with an estimated 25 million users.

 France seeks to reach universal broadband coverage by 2017.

 ADSL Market Actors

 Of 25 million subscribers, the major Internet service providers (ISPs) in France are: